Want to grow a garden?

-- Enjoy physical and mental health benefits of digging in the dirt (thanks to soil microbes).
+- Enjoy the physical and mental health benefits of digging in the dirt (thanks to soil microbes).
 Being regularly immersed in a natural setting also reduces stress and boosts immunity, ingenuity and energy.

 Where and how will you plant?

 Is your yard, balcony or windowsill in full shade, part shade, full sun or a combination?
 No need to guess.
 Find out how to map or sketch the sun’s daily pattern.
 You’ll save time and money planting in the correct places and learn how to interpret instruction tags on plants.

 “Full sun” means the site receives more than six hours of sunlight each day.
 Beware of frost pockets (dips or the lowest part of your yard) and note if you need wind protection.